Music & Science is a new peer-reviewed open access online journal published by SAGE in association with SEMPRE.

 SAGE acknowledges the importance of research data availability as an integral part of the research and verification process for academic journal articles.

 Music & Science requests all authors submitting any primary data used in their research articles alongside their article submissions to be published in the online version of the journal, or provide detailed information in their articles on how the data can be obtained.
 This information should include links to third-party data repositories or detailed contact information for third-party data sources.
 Data available only on an author-maintained website will need to be loaded onto either the journal’s platform or a third-party platform to ensure continuing accessibility.
 Examples of data types include but are not limited to statistical data files, replication code, text files, audio files, images, videos, appendices, and additional charts and graphs necessary to understand the original research.
 The editor may consider limited embargoes on proprietary data.
 The editor can also grant exceptions for data that cannot legally or ethically be released.
 All data submitted should comply with Institutional or Ethical Review Board requirements and applicable government regulations.
-For further information, please contact the editorial office at email@example.com
+In making your dataset available, please ensure that it is appropriately labelled (e.g., it should be easy to identify data pertaining to particular variables, etc.) in order that a reviewer or reader is in a position to replicate the analyses that you have undertaken.
+For further information, please contact the editorial office at firstname.lastname@example.org

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway.